gjanco/mezmo-dd-marketplace/oracle_timesten/README.md

 The Oracle TimesTen integration enables you to monitor your TimesTen in-memory databases.
 This integration covers over 200 metrics and provides details about your top queries, database status, execution times, and much more.

-Below are some screenshots of the dashboard that is included with the integration.
+Above are some screenshots of the dashboard that is included with the integration.

+### Pricing
+Interested in using multiple RapDev integrations?
+Contact [ddsales@rapdev.io](mailto:ddsales@rapdev.io) for packaged pricing offers.

 ## Setup